kayserj/pi-hole_HA_ansible-playbook/README.md

-# HA Pi-Hole DNS Ad filter Ansible Playbook
+# HA Pi-Hole DNS Ad Filter Ansible Playbook

 This playbook is a collection of tasks that will download, install, and configure the software necessary to run the popular pi-hole ad filter on 2 raspberry pi's in a highly available redundant configuration.
 Keepalived uses vrrp to allow